On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: Introduction

-Quantum chemistry is the use of quantum mechanics (and quantum field theory) to model molecules and their dynamics, to explain and predict their chemical properties and reactions.
-Its status is important to questions about the place of physics among the sciences: prima facie, quantum chemistry is an example of the success of reductionism, exemplifying the fundamentality of physics with respect to chemistry and other natural sciences.\footnote{There are of course different notions of both reduction and fundamentality, and at least both epistemic and ontic versions of each.} However, the received view in the philosophy of quantum chemistry is that attention to models and scientific practice reveals not only that quantum chemistry does not reduce to quantum physics, but that the two are explicitly in conflict.
-A principal argument for this view is based upon alleged \textit{non-quantum} features of the `Born-Oppenheimer approximation' (\textbf{BO}), which is the most commonly used model of molecular dynamics in quantum chemistry, and involves approximations including wavefunction separability, adiabaticity, and `clamping'.
-It has been claimed in the philosophy literature that \textbf{BO} violates the Heisenberg uncertainty principle, and so is in conflict with quantum theory.
+Quantum chemistry is the use of quantum mechanics (and quantum field theory) to model molecules and their dynamics, with the aim of explaining and predicting their chemical properties and reactions.\footnote{An earlier draft of this paper appeared in preprint archives.
+In addition to clarifying our arguments, we revised our discussion of the work of Woolley and Sutcliffe in response to feedback from Olimpia Lombardi, Thierry Jecko, and Guy Woolley (see also \cite{lombardi2025talkingdiscussbornoppenheimerapproximation}).} Its status is important to questions about the place of physics among the sciences: prima facie, quantum chemistry is an example of the success of reductionism, exemplifying the fundamentality of physics with respect to chemistry and other natural sciences.\footnote{There are of course different notions of both reduction and fundamentality, and both epistemic and ontic versions of each.} However, the received view in the philosophy of quantum chemistry is that attention to models and scientific practice reveals not only that quantum chemistry does not reduce to quantum physics, but that the two are explicitly in conflict.
+One principal argument for this view is based upon alleged \textit{non-quantum} features of the `Born-Oppenheimer approximation' (\textbf{BO}), which is the most commonly used model of molecular dynamics in quantum chemistry.
+It has been claimed in the philosophy literature that \textbf{BO} violates the Heisenberg uncertainty principle, and so is in conflict with quantum theory.\footnote{This claim has been developed in most detail by Lombardi and coauthors \citep*{Lombardi2010,gonzalez:2019,fortin:2021,lombardi:2023}.
+See \cite{woolley:1977,woolley:1978,claverie:1980} for the original quantum chemistry discussion (which makes weaker claims).
+See also \cite{accorinti:2022}.
+Hendry \citep{hendry:1998,hendry:2006,hendry:2010,hendry:2010b, hendry:2017} while taking an anti-reductionist stance, does not claim that \textbf{BO} violates the uncertainty relations.
+Our opposing analysis is in the same spirit as \cite{ramsey:1997,scerri:2012,hettema:2017,franklin:2020,seifert:2020,seifert:2022,scerri2025born}.}